Appropriately/markdown-reader/markdown/notes/symantec/vip.md

 #### Architecture of VIP Access Manager

-The _VIP Access Manager Gateway Appliance_ is a virtual appliace, which hosts the Single Sign-on portal and Administration console.
+The _VIP Access Manager Gateway Appliance_ is a virtual appliance, which hosts the Single Sign-on portal and Administration console.
 First installed Gatway operates as configuration master.
 Additional gateways will be read-only.
 This means that, if the primary gateway goes down then configuration cannot be changed until it is back online or a new primary gateway is chosen.
 Used in Symantec-hosted or on-premises customer deployments.

 The _VIP Access Manager Bridge Appliance_ is a virtual appliance which bridges externally hosted gateways to internally hosted Identity Service stores.
 It uses outbound HTTPS connections.
-It will be requiried if you are using IdP outside of the gateway network.
+It will be required if you are using IdP outside of the gateway network.
 It is optionally used for on-premises customer deployments.

 ##### Hosted Deployment